anirrudh/dotfiles/README.md

-## Dotfiles Repository
+# Dotfiles Repository

-After nuking the last ~/.zshrc I had by accident, I decided to finally make a repo that will house all the dotfiles and settings if I ever need to move computers.
-Current setup is a Mac with iTerm, zsh, vim and tmux.
+This is a repo containing all my configuration files for my current development setup (more or less).
+Currently, I use: neovim, tmux, zsh, and iTerm2.